 4. The patient’s prior experience with anesthesia will be taken into account

-“Patients are often concerned about the amount of medications given and how easily they will wake up from the anesthesia afterward,” he says.
+“Patients are often concerned about the amount of medication given and how easily they will wake up from the anesthesia afterward,” he says.
 “It’s not uncommon for us to change medications depending on their experiences in the past to help make sure this time they are awake and alert as soon as they can be.”

 5. Lighter sedation methods are available